San Dionisio, Parañaque: History

 The history of San Dionisio is tied to the establishment of its namesake visita or chapel south of La Huerta.
 The visita was named after its patron, Saint Denis, whose headless image is enshrined in the brick stone chapel on Elpidio Quirino Avenue (formerly Calle Real), which was originally a wooden chapel built in 1640.
-Tata Dune, as the saint is fondly called by residents and devotees, is also the patron saint of Paris and all of France who was martyred by means of being beheaded by a sword for his faith.
+Tata Dune, as the saint is fondly called by residents and devotees, is also the patron saint of Paris and all of France who was martyred by means of being beheaded by a sword for his Christian faith.
 Community life revolved around religious events during the Colonial Period when residents also engaged in traditional industries such as fishing, saltmaking and embroidery.
 This changed with the development of gated communities and expansion of Nichols Field into a civil international airport in the mid-21st century.

 In 1971, San Dionisio became home to the new seat of the Parañaque municipal government, when it was transferred from La Huerta to the new municipal hall in San Antonio Valley Subdivision, which was then part of the barangay.
 On April 3, 1978, three new barangays were formed out of San Dionisio.
 The gated communities of BF Homes, Goodwill Phase II, Irene-ville, Jackielou Subdivision, Santa Rita Village and Teoville were carved out to form the new barangay of B.F.
 Homes.
 In the same year, Clarmen Village, Lopez Village, Parañaque Green Heights, Salvador Estate, Villa Mendoza, and a small portion of San Antonio Valley were also carved out to form a new barangay named San Isidro.
 The rest of San Antonio Valley, Barangay Village, Fourth Estate Subdivision, and Mon El Subdivision were also separated to form the new barangay of San Antonio.

 The barangay lends its name to one of the oldest and successful cooperatives in the country, the San Dionisio Credit Cooperative.

+In July 2026, San Dionisio officially expanded its boundary westward into the Freedom and Long Islands in the Las Piñas–Parañaque Critical Habitat and Ecotourism Area, after voters ratified City Ordinance No. 2023-19 that implements a straight-line boundary approach.